When it comes to possession of a firearm while intoxicated, Nebraska has some of the most liberal firearm laws in the United States.

 Penalties for Possession of a Firearm While Intoxicated

 Possession of a firearm while intoxicated is not a crime under Nebraska state law unless you conceal your weapon.
-If you conceal a firearm while intoxicated, one of two possible penalties may apply:
+Prior to 2023, you were required to have a carry permit to conceal your firearm and whether you possessed a carry permit or not would influence your potential penalties.

 Legal Definition of Intoxicated

 These penalties apply even if you are not “drunk.”
-All that is required to revoke your concealed weapon permit is that you have any amount of alcohol in your system.
+All that is required is that you have any amount of alcohol in your system.

 When it comes to other drugs, the rule is the same with one exception.
 You are not considered “intoxicated” for carrying firearms while under the influence of a legal substance such as a prescription drug.